 Cashew cheese is a fantastic, vegan substitute for cheese curds.
 It is made with crushed cashews so it has a very nutty taste.
 It is surprising how creamy and cheese-like cashews can be!

 Top your poutine with cashew cheese instead of cheese curds.
 Use a vegan gravy and you have yourself a full vegan dish!

 What Are Cheese Curds?

-Cheese curds are simply a cheddar cheese that has not been aged.
+Cheese curds are simply cheddar cheese that has not been aged.
 Think of cheese curds as baby cheddar!
-They are not some specialty type of cheese, just a cheese that has yet to reach its most common form.
+They are not some special type of cheese, just cheese that has yet to reach its most common form.

 The cheese curd is separated from the whey during the cheesemaking process.
 Rather than being molded into a wheel or blocks and left to age, the curds are simply sliced and bagged to sell immediately.
 Cheese curds may be one of the most basic types of cheese ever!